4D scanning transmission electron microscopy: Computational Methods

 A major issue in 4D STEM is the large quantity of data collected by the technique.
 With upwards of 100s of TB of data produced over the course of an hour of scanning, finding pertinent information is challenging and requires advanced computation.

 Analysis of such large datasets can be quite complex and computational methods to process this data are being developed.
 Many code repositories for analysis of 4D STEM are currently in development including: HyperSpy, pyXem, LiberTEM, Pycroscopy, and py4DSTEM.

-These large data sets could enable the implementation of artificial intelligence (AI) and machine learning (ML) algorithms into TEM experiments, where patterns not normally considered by microscopists could be revealed by AI.
-When grounded in physically meaningful frameworks, AI and ML can lead to high efficiency in feature finding in large STEM datasets.
-Beyond feature identification, AI and ML can also help inform experimental design due to its effective predictive cost analysis.

-These types of AI driven analysis, however, require databases of information to train on which currently do not exist.
+AI driven analysis is possible.
+However, some methods require databases of information to train on which currently do not exist.
 Additionally, lack of metrics for data quality, limited scalability due to poor cross-platform support across different manufacturers, and lack of standardization in analysis and experimental methods brings up questions of comparability across different datasets as well as reproducibility.

 Selected Applications

 4D STEM has been utilized in a wide array of applications, the most common uses include virtual diffraction imaging, orientation and strain mapping, and phase contrast analysis which are covered below.
 The technique has also been applied in: medium range order measurement, Higher order Laue zone (HOLZ) channeling contrast imaging, Position averaged CBED, fluctuation electron microscopy, biomaterials characterization, and medical fields (microstructure of pharmaceutical materials and orientation mapping of peptide crystals).
 This list is in no way exhaustive and as the field is still relatively young more applications are actively being developed.